Combinatorics of combinatorial topology: Geometry of posets and preposets

-\begin{definition}[Face poset of a convex polytope] Let $P$ be a convex polytope, that is, the convex hull of a finite subset of some Euclidean space $\R^d$.
+Let $P$ be a convex polytope, that is, the convex hull of a finite subset of some Euclidean space $\R^d$.
 The relation of inclusion on the set $\mathcal{F}_P$ of all nonempty faces of $P$ is a partial order, so we have the {\it face poset} $F_P=(\mathcal F_P,\incl)$.
 If two convex polytopes are affinely equivalent, clearly their face posets are isomorphic.

 If $\sigma$ is an affine simplex, that is, the convex hull of a nonempty finite affinely independent set of points $S\subset\R^d$, then $F_\sigma$ is isomorphic to the poset $\Delta^S$ of all nonempty subsets of $S$ ordered by inclusion.